How Much Does Lawn Care Cost?

 The math works both ways; discounts or coupons may be applied to reduce the standard fee.
 Many lawn care companies try to encourage new business with coupons and return business with discounts for signing a contract for regularly scheduled maintenance.
-If you prepay for the season, you may be able to subtract even more from the bottom line.
+Prepaying for the season may make it possible to subtract even more from the bottom line.

 Additionally, fluctuations in gasoline prices may lead to extra charges, as lawn service companies pass along the cost of doing business.

-Travel costs are typically included in an hourly rate, but if your home is out of the lawn professional’s vicinity, there could be a travel surcharge.
+Travel costs are typically included in an hourly rate, but if the home is out of the lawn professional’s vicinity, there could be a travel surcharge.
 Some companies levy a flat rate travel fee; others charge per mile beyond their service range.
 In past times of fuel shortages, some companies have added a fuel surtax to cover the cost of travel expenses.
-To keep costs down, look for “lawn service near me” when doing an internet search to ensure you’re within the service range of the company you select.
+To keep costs down, homeowners can search online for “lawn service near me” to ensure they’re within the service range of the company they select.

 Equipment Upkeep Costs

 The cost of equipment and tools (and their upkeep) is generally rolled into the fees a lawn service company charges.
 However, it’s a fair assumption that a large or syndicated company with new equipment, company trucks, employee uniforms, and liability insurance is prone to cost more than an independent lawn care professional.